jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ## Ping, Delay and Jitter

 **Ping** shows your network latency in milliseconds, the lower the better.
 Ping time contributes to overall delay (see below).
-The most probable cause of a high ping is that your distance to the server is too large.
+The most probable cause of a high ping is that your distance to the Server is too large.

 **Delay** shows overall latency calculated from the current ping time and the delay introduced by the current audio buffer settings.
 The LEDs show the status of this as: